 It can be tricky to keep allergies at bay, particularly in the height of summer.
 Itchy, watery and sore eyes are symptoms of common conditions such as hay fever, which can cause great discomfort if you’re a contact lens wearer.

 So, to ensure that you’re in control of your eye health this sunny season, make sure you stock up on effective treatments for when your allergies crop up.
 For example, you could try using allergy tablets or a nasal spray that contain an antihistamine.
 The Eye Doctor Allergy Mask is a brilliant cold compress, that helps to relieve symptoms of allergies, headaches, puffy and itchy eyes.
 To find a treatment that is suitable for you, you should speak to your pharmacist or optician.

-Instilling artificial tears such as our Blink Intensive Tear Vials or rewetting eye drops can also help relieve allergy symptoms by cleaning away any pollen, dust or grit.
-In addition to this, they can relieve dry eye caused by air con and long days spent outdoors in the sunshine.
+Instilling artificial tears such as our Blink Intensive Tears Vials or rewetting eye drops can also help relieve allergy symptoms by cleaning away any pollen, dust or grit.
+In addition to this, they can relieve dry eye caused by air conditioning and long days spent outdoors in the sunshine.
 Many of our rewetting drops can be used with contact lenses and will keep your lenses hydrated and your eyes feeling comfortable.

 Take extra care when applying sunscreen

 As the weather perks up, it’s likely you'll want to bask in the sun’s glorious rays.
 While using sunscreen is a must to ensure your body is protected, it’s important that you take extra care when you’re applying it to your face.

 As a contact lens wearer, it’s vital that you’re especially wary not to get the cream in your eyes.
 If you do, they can relieve dry eye caused by air you may experience a painful stinging sensation and you will also risk contaminating your lenses.
 To avoid this, use your fingers to delicately rub the product around your eyes, not forgetting your eyelids.